-Additionally, any department that chooses to offer an online course (50% or more of instruction online) is required to complete the Summary of Course Activity form below.
+- Any faculty member that chooses to offer an online course (50% or more of instruction online) is required to complete the Summary of Course Activity form below.
 The form can assist in developing your online course and it is required to be approved and signed by your department chair.
 Once the form is completed and signed it should be sent to Debbie Miller (firstname.lastname@example.org), Associate Director, Records and Westley Forsythe (email@example.com), Academic Compliance Officer in Academic Affairs.
 Ideally the form should be completed and submitted in conjunction with the Master Schedule that is submitted to Records each semester.

 Note: the Office of Digital Teaching & Learning are not the ultimate deciders of what goes online.
 It must go through your department chair, Records, and Academic Affairs, before the course can officially be listed as an online course.

-Consequently, the SCA is not required for any courses in the following programs:
+Note: the SCA is not required for any courses in the following programs:

 - M.A.
 Emerging Media